bennycheung/bennycheung.github.io/_posts/2022-11-02-stable-diffusion-training-for-embeddings.md

 ## Concluding Remarks
-Hopefully, the information provided about Stable Diffusion in this article will give you enough insight into the architecture to create your own personal embeddings model.
+Hopefully, the information provided about Stable Diffusion in this article will give you enough insight into the architecture to create your own personal embedding model.
 In addition to its use for profile pictures, you may find other practical use cases for generating images based on text prompts!

 This is just the beginning.
 Go forth, and train your embedding!